zief0002/modeling/docs/05-ols-estimation.md

 <div class="figure" style="text-align: center">
 <img src="05-ols-estimation_files/figure-html/unnamed-chunk-14-1.png" alt="Scatterplot of employee incomes versus education levels.
 The OLS fitted regression line for the intercept-only model is also displayed." width="50%" />
-<p class="caption">Scatterplot of employee incomes versus education levels.
+<p class="caption">(\#fig:unnamed-chunk-14)Scatterplot of employee incomes versus education levels.
 The OLS fitted regression line for the intercept-only model is also displayed.</p>
 </div>

 Does the estimate for $\beta_0$, 53.742, seem familiar?
 If not, go back to the exploration of the response variable in the [Simple Linear Regression---Description](#sldr) chapter.
 The estimated intercept in the intercept-only model is the marginal mean value of the response variable.
 This is not a coincidence.